youpengl/youpengl.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I am honored to be the recipient of the **National Scholarship**, Ministry of Education of China, 2023!
+I am honored to be the recipient of the **National Scholarship** (the highest student honor in China), Ministry of Education of China, 2023!